-The Process GNSS dialog is intended to provide a one page startup where the processing method, processing direction, processing options and processing datum can all be conveniently accessed.
+The Process GNSS dialog is intended to provide a one page startup where the processing method, direction, options and datum can all be conveniently accessed.

 3.8.1.1 Processing Method

 Differential GNSS

 Differential processing can be selected if base station (s) have been added to the project.
 This method of processing provides access to ARTK, where carrier phase ambiguities may be fixed for high accuracy applications.